Rumpelstiltskin

 Part 1: The Miller and His Daughter

 Everyone turned.
 “It’s the King!”
-“What, the King?!”
-At once, everyone bowed down low.

-“Even a poor miller such as myself,” said he with a nod, “can stumble onto secrets to wealth and gold.”
+Even a poor miller such as myself,” said the miller, continuing to bow, “can stumble upon secrets to wealth and gold.”

 The King was not convinced.

-“Why, changing one’s humble circumstances is, well, like spinning straw into gold,” he said, warming up to the topic.
-“And I should know, Your Majesty, as my own daughter can do that very thing - that is, spin straw into gold.
-Why, there is no doubt she is the most clever and talented young maiden in all the kingdom!”
+“Changing one’s humble circumstances is, well, like spinning straw into gold,” the miller continued, warming up to the topic.
+“And I should know, Your Majesty, as my own daughter can do that very thing - spin straw into gold.
+Why, there's no doubt she is the most clever and talented young maiden in all the kingdom!”

-"Bring her over tonight, I command it!"
+"Bring your daughter over tonight, I command it!"

 The King turned around and slammed the door, locking it with a padlock.
 He stationed two guards outside the door.
 The girl was all alone.
 “What has my father done?” she moaned.
 “How could he put me in this situation?
-No one can do this impossible task!”
+No one can accomplish this impossible task!”

 Just then, an odd little man stood before her.
 "Did I hear, 'no one'?" said he.

-“Wait a minute," said the girl, shocked.
+“Wait!" said the girl, shocked.
 "How did you get in here?”

-"You're actually telling me that you can spin straw into gold?" said the girl in disbelief.
+"You're telling me that you can actually spin straw into gold?" said the girl in disbelief.
 He nodded.

 She wondered if she should trust this stranger who appeared out of thin air and claimed to do the impossible.
 But then again, what choice did she have?
 "Very well, “ she said.
 “What is your price?”